Arch Oboler: Arch Oboler's Plays, Part I

 In 1939, with his own money, Oboler recorded an audition record of his play The Ugliest Man In the World, from which he hoped to launch a new radio series of idea plays.
 He brought the recording to his network, NBC.
 At the time, NBC was looking to launch an experimental radio series to rival CBS's Columbia Workshop.
 NBC was also looking for a radio writer and director to rival CBS's Norman Corwin.
 NBC gave Oboler his own series, without a sponsor and with complete creative control.
-It was NBC that named the series Arch Oboler's Plays.
-It was an almost unheard-of honor.
-The time slot was less auspicious; the series occupied the Sunday 7–7:30 period opposite Jack Benny.
-An impressive roster of actors worked for scale to appear in Oboler's plays, including Bette Davis, Ronald Colman, Edmond O'Brien, Elsa Lanchester and James Cagney.
-Perhaps the most memorable broadcast was Oboler's adaptation of Dalton Trumbo's Johnny Got His Gun, starring James Cagney.
+NBC named the series Arch Oboler's Plays, an almost unheard-of honor.
+The time slot was less auspicious; the series occupied the Sunday 7:00–7:30 period opposite Jack Benny.
+An impressive roster of actors worked for scale to appear in Oboler's plays, including Bette Davis, Ronald Colman, Edmond O'Brien, Elsa Lanchester, and James Cagney.
+Perhaps the most memorable broadcast was Oboler's adaptation of Dalton Trumbo's Johnny Got His Gun, starring Cagney.
 The harrowing story of Joe Bonham, a World War I casualty with no limbs, eyes, ears, or mouth, was particularly suited to radio.
 Oboler created striking sound effects for the play, including the eerie vibration of bed springs, which Joe Bonham learns to recognize as the movement of people entering and exiting his hospital room.

 Oboler's series was so successful that it attracted the sponsorship of Procter & Gamble.
-The new series was titled Everyman's Theatre.
-Everyman's Theatre was essentially Arch Oboler's Plays with commercial sponsorship.
+The new series was titled Everyman's Theatre, which was essentially Arch Oboler's Plays with commercial sponsorship.
 The series ran from 1940 to early 1941.
 Oboler lost patience with the series because of the middle commercial interruption that came during his plays.
-After the series ended, it took almost a year before Oboler's services were called on again.
+After the series ended, almost a year passed before Oboler's services were called on again.